Guidance

 • London weighting

-2.9 Will there still be annual cost of living increases in pay rates?
+2.8 Will there be annual cost of living increases in pay rates?

 The DDRB advises the government on rates of pay for doctors and dentists and are given a remit each year from the Secretary of State for Health.
-This process will continue following the introduction of the 2016 contract, although in the future, the DDRB may also be asked to review the value and application of flexible pay premia and other aspects of the new pay system.
+This process will continue, although in the future, the DDRB may also be asked to review the value and application of flexible pay premia and other aspects of the new pay system.

-2.11 How is the £20k flexible pay premia (FPP) calculated for emergency medicine trainees?
+2.10 How is the value of the flexible pay premia (FPP) calculated for emergency medicine trainees?

-Yes, the FPP will be applicable to those entering training at ST1 now who are on training programmes for histopathology, forensic histopathology, diagnostic neuropathology, and paediatric and perinatal pathology.
+Yes, the FPP is applicable from August 2018 onwards to those entering training at ST1 in training programmes for histopathology, forensic histopathology, diagnostic neuropathology, and paediatric and perinatal pathology.
 These are the eligible training programmes for this FPP.

-This flexible pay premium is being applied as a recruitment premium.
-It applies to those entering the eligible training programmes at the point the FPP is introduced, such as for those entering at ST1 from August 2018.
+This flexible pay premium is applied as a recruitment premium.
+It applies to those entering the eligible training programmes at the point the FPP is introduced, such as for those entering at Histopathology ST1 from August 2018.
 In line with paragraph 29 of Schedule 2 of the Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 2016, the premium will continue to apply for these trainees for the duration of their training programme at the amount set out as applying to that programme at the point in time that the doctor first entered that programme (and as uprated), regardless of any subsequent changes to the premium (or removal of it) for subsequent entrants to the training programme.
+For further details, see the FPP background information.

-2.14 Is the payment of £1000 to LTFT trainees permanent and does it apply to future trainees who go LTFT or only current trainees?
+2.13 Is the payment of £1000 to LTFT trainees permanent and does it apply to future trainees who go LTFT?

-The LTFT allowance is effective from December 2019 and will apply to all LTFT trainees for as long as they continue to train less than full time.
+The LTFT allowance came into effect from December 2019 and applies to all LTFT trainees for as long as they continue to train less than full time.
 This allowance is not payable to those already in receipt of the transitional £1500 pay premium, until their pay protection has ceased.

 • 3.1 What are the working hours and patterns a doctor can work?

-The 2016 contract is safer and fairer for doctors and dentists in training and for patients.
-In addition to the protections offered by the working time regulations (WTR), the proposals provide the following safeguards on working hours and patterns which will be reflected in work schedules:
+In addition to the protections offered by the working time regulations (WTR), the contract provides the following safeguards on working hours and patterns which will be reflected in work schedules:

 • Maximum average 48-hour working week with doctors who opt out of the WTR capped at maximum average of 56 working hours per week.